Enhancement of Weak Interactions in Phase Transitions in Condensed Matter and Early Universe: Introduction

 One may think about using enhancement of weak interaction in phase transition to search for time reversal (T) and parity (P) violating interactions which were searched for in the electric dipole moment experiments with neutrons, nuclei, atoms and molecules (see e.g. \cite{Khriplovich,KhriplovichLam,GFPhysRep,Mansour}).

 In nature many organic molecules prefer one chiral form over another.
 A striking example is that almost all DNA is right-handed, while nearly all amino acids in living organisms are left-handed (see e.g.\cite{Avalos}).
-One possible explanation of this phenomenon is the small energy difference between left- and right-handed molecules (see e.g \cite{Rein,Letokhov}).
-This difference originates from the parity-violating component of the weak interaction between electrons and nuclei.
-The weak interaction mixes $s_{1/2}$ and $p_{1/2}$ states, creating a spin-helical structure within atoms \cite{Bouchiat,Khriplovich}).
-The spin-orbit interaction then distinguishes between coordinate and spin structures aligned in opposite directions.

-It is generally believed that the parity-violating energy difference, $\Delta E_{PV}$, is too small to affect the homochirality of life.
-Estimate gives \cite{Hegstrom}
+One possible explanation of this phenomenon is the small energy difference between left- and right-handed molecules (see e.g \cite{Rein,Letokhov,Bouchiat,Khriplovich}).
+However, it is generally believed that the parity-violating energy difference, $\Delta E_{PV}$, is too small to affect the homochirality of life.